1afa/sabre-zarafa/README.md

 to `INFO`, `DEBUG` or even `TRACE` in `log4php.xml`.
 You will get very chatty logs that should point out any problems.

+Problems with OS X Contacts.app can often be diagnosed by running the program from a terminal; it prints quite a lot of helpful output when things aren't working.
+Type this command in a terminal to launch Contacts.app:

+    /Applications/Contacts.app/Contents/MacOS/Contacts

 ### Filing bugs, getting support

 Bugs and issues can be filed at GitHub on the Sabre-Zarafa project page.
 You'll